JalexSocial/rizzy.docs/content/docs/htmx/swaps.md

 RenderFragment contentFragment = HtmxSwapService.RenderToFragment();
 ```

-Typically you would add this to the very end of your template just before the closing body tag.

 This approach allows for a flexible way to manage and update your application's UI dynamically.